amplitude/Amplitude-iOS/README.md

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
 Sessions within 5 minutes of each other are merged into a single session.
 In the iOS SDK, sessions are tracked automatically.
 When the SDK is initialized, it determines whether the app is launched into the foreground or background and starts a new session if launched in the foreground.
 A new session is created when the app comes back into the foreground after being out of the foreground for 5 minutes or more.
+If the app is in the background and an event is logged, then a new session is created if more than 5 minutes has passed since the app entered the background or when the last event was logged (whichever occured last).
+Otherwise the background event logged will be part of the current session.

 You can adjust the time window for which sessions are extended by changing the variable minTimeBetweenSessionsMillis:
 ``` objective-c